MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/oauth.md

 --------------|--------|----------------------------
 client_id     | GUID   | The ID assigned to your app when it was registered. response_type | string | `Assertion`
 state         | string | Can be any value.
-Typically a generated string value that correlates the callback with its associated authorization. request. scope         | string | Scopes registered with the app.
+Typically a generated string value that correlates the callback with its associated authorization request. scope         | string | Scopes registered with the app.
 Space separated.
 See [available scopes](#scopes). redirect_uri  | URL    | Callback URL for your app. **Must exactly match the URL registered with the app**.